NickTomlin/nicktomlin.github.io/_posts/2019-07-29-practical-binary.md

 Where do bits come from?
 ---

 We've been working with data stored on a computer drive, but i'd like to make a quick note about the storage of binary data.
 Because of the simplicity of the format, humans have used numerous ingenious methods to story binary data, even before modern computers existed.
-These include [punch cards](https://en.wikipedia.org/wiki/Punched_card), to [tapes](https://en.wikipedia.org/wiki/Tape_drive), to [electrons](https://en.wikipedia.org/wiki/Flash_memory).
-While the mechanics of storage are beyond my expertise, each method is simply a collection of `0`s and `1s`.
+These include [punch cards](https://en.wikipedia.org/wiki/Punched_card), [tapes](https://en.wikipedia.org/wiki/Tape_drive), and [electrons](https://en.wikipedia.org/wiki/Flash_memory) to name a few.
+While the mechanics of most storage methods are beyond my expertise, each method is simply a collection of `0`s and `1s`.

-The simplicity of that abstraction is one of the beauties of binary data.
-A program shouldn't have to care that the data comes from a tape drive, a piece of paper, or a [steampunk flash drive](https://www.amazon.com/Slavatech-Handmade-Pentode-Steampunk-Industrial/dp/B00NB0QYDI).
+The simplicity of that abstraction is one of the beauties of binary data: a program doesn't have to care that the data comes from a tape drive, a piece of paper, or a [steampunk flash drive](https://www.amazon.com/Slavatech-Handmade-Pentode-Steampunk-Industrial/dp/B00NB0QYDI), it just needs to know how to handle a stream of data.

 Conclusion
 ---